microsoft/onnxruntime/docs/performance/mobile-performance-tuning.md

 _Layout_ optimizations may be hardware specific and involve internal conversions between the NCHW image layout used by ONNX and NHWC or NCHWc formats.
 They are enabled with an optimization level of 'all'.

+- For ONNX Runtime versions prior to 1.8 layout optimizations should not be used when creating ORT format models.
+- For ONNX Runtime version 1.8 or later layout optimizations may be enabled, as the hardware specific optimizations are automatically disabled.

 ### Outcome of optimizations when creating an optimized ORT format model

 Below is an example of the changes that occur in _basic_ and _extended_ optimizations when applied to the MNIST model with only the CPU EP enabled.
+The optimization level is specified when [creating the ORT format model](../reference/ort-format-models.md#optimization-level).

   - At the _basic_ level we combine the Conv and Add nodes (the addition is done via the 'B' input to Conv), we combine the MatMul and Add into a single Gemm node (the addition is done via the 'C' input to Gemm), and constant fold to remove one of the Reshape nodes.
+    - `python <ORT repository root>/tools/python/convert_onnx_models_to_ort.py --optimization_level basic /dir_with_mnist_onnx_model`
   - At the _extended_ level we additionally fuse the Conv and Relu nodes using the internal ONNX Runtime FusedConv operator.
+    - `python <ORT repository root>/tools/python/convert_onnx_models_to_ort.py --optimization_level extended /dir_with_mnist_onnx_model`

 ![Changes to nodes from basic and extended optimizations](../../images/mnist_optimization.png)